A half-century of global collaboration in science and the 'Shrinking World': Results: Kaleidoscopes of international collaboration

-In Fig.~\ref{fig:cdend_1} and Suppl.~Fig.~\ref{fig:cdend_2}, the number of clusters colour-coded was calculated based on the preset threshold value for the coupling height.
-As Table \ref{tab:ncluster} shows, the number of clusters does not necessarily increase or decrease with time; it highly depends on the discipline-wise situations and the preset coupling height threshold (Appendix \ref{app:clustering}).
+The countries selected for display are the top 30 countries in work production in each discipline and period.
+The circular bar graph in the outer region of the circular dendrogram shows the number of works produced by each country during each period.\endnote{ The circular bar graphs are comparable within the same discipline across different periods, but not between different disciplines.} The number of clusters that are colour-coded was calculated based on the preset threshold value for the coupling height.
+As Suppl.~Table \ref{tab:ncluster} shows, the number of clusters does not necessarily increase or decrease with time; it highly depends on the discipline-wise situations and the preset coupling height threshold (Appendix \ref{app:clustering}).
 In this regard, the distribution of coupling heights is more useful than the number of clusters to characterise the structure of international research collaboration clusters and compare it across disciplines and periods.
-If all the coupling heights are maximally high, then the circularised dendrogram would look like a shape in which lines run parallel from equally spaced points on the circumference to the centre of the circle, only to join together at a certain minimal radius all at once.
+If all the coupling heights are maximally high, then the circular dendrogram would look like a shape in which lines run parallel from equally spaced points on the circumference to the centre of the circle, only to join together at a certain minimal radius all at once.
 If the coupling heights are all relatively low, the branches soon couple with each other as they move from a point on the circumference to the centre of the circle, quickly forming clusters, with the so-formed clusters also coupling one after another well before the minimal radius.
-For all the R\&D disciplines illustrated in Fig.~\ref{fig:cdend_1} and Suppl.~Fig.~\ref{fig:cdend_5}, we can see that as time passes from Period \rn{1} towards Period \rn{4}, the open space in the centre of the circle tends to expand, like a tightly closed bud opening, and the structure of the branching tree becomes easier to see.
-This observation suggests that, over time, countries worldwide are increasing their collaborative tendencies.